junwatu/indonesia-map/README.md

 Peta Indonesia ini adalah peta berformat SVG yang sudah terbagi untuk tiap daerah propinsi sehingga ramah bagi pengembang.

 >This is SVG map of Indonesia.
-This file is extraction from SVG found in HTML page from this [link](http://yuliadi.com/petaindonesia/).
+This file is extraction from SVG found in HTML page from this http://yuliadi.com/petaindonesia (sadly, the link is dead).

 ## Screenshot